 - Salt & Pepper to Taste

-- First, shred your cheese (you’re looking for about 3 cups total), dice pepper and bacon, and measure out half & half, pasta, and flour.
+- First, shred your cheese (you’re looking for about 3 cups total), dice jalapenos and bacon, and measure out half & half, pasta, and flour.

 - Heat deep saute pan over medium heat.
 You’ll build your cheese sauce in this so make sure it’s large enough.
 A large pot works well too.